runtimeverification/evm-semantics/proofs/erc20/README.md

     andBool CALLER_ID ==Int TO_ID
 ```

-Negation of the side-condition of that of the success case (sub-case 2):
+The side-condition causing the arithmetic overflows, i.e., the negation of that of the success case (sub-case 2):

 ```
     andBool VALUE >Int BAL_FROM